simplecontainer/dashboard-oss/README.md

 First image shows interactive container listing that uses WebSocket to track container events in the real time.
 ![Simplecontainer Containers](.github/resources/dashboard-containers.png)

 Second image shows GitOps (app-of-apps pattern) visualization.
-It also relly on the WebSocket to provide updates in the real time directly on the diagram.
+It also relies on the WebSocket to provide updates in the real time directly on the diagram.
 ![Simplecontainer Containers](.github/resources/dashboard-gitops.png)

+# Security
+Simplecontainer control-plane by default is secure because it relies on  mTLS for authentication and encryption fo the data.
+Browsers cannot handle mTLS advanced management and certificate-key mangling directly in the browser.
+Proxy-manager is accompanying dashboard to enable control plane communication.

+Dashboard sends to the proxy manager context and it opens reverse proxy to the upstream simplecontainer node.